lovrea/Winext-esp/README.md

 ## Support

 If you encounter any issues or have questions, please open an issue on the [GitHub Issues page](https://github.com/lovrea/Winext-esp/issues).
+Or join our discord server [DISCORD](https://discord.gg/VBtduYCvKu)

 ---

 **Note**: This project is not affiliated with or endorsed by Roblox Corporation.
-Use this script responsibly and ethically.
+Use this script responsibly and ethically. (not really use however you want fuck roblox)